FooBarShebang/phyqus_lib/Documents/References/UD001_base_classes.md

 A measurement with uncertainty is, basically, a tuple of two real numbers $(x_i, z_i)$, where $x_i$ represents the 'mean' of the measured value, and $z_i \geq 0$ is the measurement uncertainty.
 Thus, any real number $x_i$ can also be represented as a measurement with *zero* uncertainty, i.e. $(x_i, 0)$.

 The arithmetic operations with such tuples should consider not only the 'mean' values, but the associated uncertainties as well.
-The rules described below are valid if the both operands are *independent* measurements, and these rules form the so called *normal error propagation model*.
+The rules described below are valid if the both operands are *independent* measurements, and these rules form the so called *normal error propagation model*, see [DE001](../Design/DE001_standard_error_propagation_model.md) document for the derivation of the base formulas.

 ### Addition